Wilcoxon-type Multivariate Cluster Elastic Net: Numerical Simulation

-Next, observing in the covariate variables of Factor 2 on the median of APE, the proposed method was superior to SEN in $\eta=0.50, 0.75,$ and $1.00$ in $p=12$ for Error 1.
-However, the values of MCEN and SEN were smaller than the proposed method in the same pattern for $p=100$.
+Next, by observing in the covariate variables of Factor 1.2 on the median of APE, the proposed method was superior to SEN in $\eta=0.50, 0.75,$ and $1.00$ in $p=12$ for Error 1.
+However, the values of MCEN and SEN were smaller than those in the proposed method, in the same pattern for $p=100$.
 In Error 3 for $p=12$, the proposed method outperformed MCEN for most patterns of both evaluation measures, while MCEN was better for $p=100$.
-In Error 1 and Error 3, the values of the proposed method and MCEN were close each other, regardless of the value of the covariate variables.
+In Error 1 and Error 3, the values of the proposed method and MCEN were close to each other, regardless of the value of the covariate variables.
 The results on Error 2 and Error 4 did not vary depending on the covariate variables.

-As for Factor 3, parameter $\eta$, the values of all methods increased in proportion to the augment of $\eta$.
-Meanwhile, the values did not tend to change depending on $\xi$, Factor $4$.
+As for Factor 1.3, parameter $\eta$, the values of all methods increased in proportion to the augment of $\eta$.
+Meanwhile, the values did not tend to change depending on $\xi$, Factor 1.4.